-CDSP does not collect data directly.
+CDSP does not act as a definitive source of truth for data directly.
 It receives data from VA internal databases.
 Any redress requests should be directed to these VA sources.

 7.5 PRIVACY IMPACT ASSESSMENT: Access, redress, and correction

 Discuss what risks there currently are related to the Department's access, redress, and correction policies and procedures for this system and what, if any, steps have been taken to mitigate those risks.
 For example, if a project does not allow individual access, the risk of inaccurate data needs to be discussed in light of the purpose of the project.
 For example, providing access to ongoing law enforcement activities could negatively impact the program's effectiveness because the individuals involved might change their behavior.
 (Work with your System ISSO to complete all Privacy Risk questions inside the document this section).